flatiron/revalidator/README.md

 ```

 #### conform
-Value must conform to constraint denoted by expected value
+Value must conform to constraint denoted by expected value.
+Value is valid if the function returns a truthy value, and invalid if function returns a falsy value.

 ```js
 { conform: function (v) {